Pandora: Documentation en: Intro Monitoring

 With Pandora FMS, monitoring can be carried out one way or another and also combined, producing a mixed monitoring.

-Both types of agent share the same general configuration and data visualization.
+Both agent types share the same general configuration and data display.

 - Alias: For proper operation of all functions performed by Pandora FMS with their agents/modules, it is recommended not to use characters such as /,\,|,%,#,&,$ in the name of the agent.
 When dealing with these agents, they can be misleading when using system paths or when running other commands, causing errors on the server.